jefferis/cmtk/core/README.txt

 Release Notes -- CMTK 1.7.0
 ===========================

-This is a feature and bugfix release of CMTK.
+This is a usability, feature and bugfix release of CMTK.

 CMTK now employs a toolkit-wide system of multi-level verbose output, which replaces the former, tool-specific output.
 Consistency of verbose output and streams used for this purpose has been futher improved.

+The command line help system now prints only basic options by default (using "--help").
+Advanced options are shown when using "--help-all" instead.
+This should make it easier for new users to get a quick idea of the essential program options.

 This release also greatly improves CMTK's reliability on different platforms.